How to Boot Pendrive

 Make Bootable USB using CMD in Mac OS

-- Prerequisite – Your USB flash drive should have at least 12GB free space available.
+- Prerequisite – Your USB flash drive should have at least 12GB of free space available.

 - Make sure your USB flash drive is formatted as Mac OS Extended.

-- Inject your USB flash drive in any one of the USB slots of your Mac.
+- Inject your USB flash drive into any one of the USB slots of your Mac.

 - Press the POWER button to start your Mac.